pesekt1/GloboTicketProject/README.md

 ## Implement CQRS in the code

 - separate commands and queries - create separate files
-- in program.cs - register the queries and commands services
+- in startup.cs - register the queries and commands services
 - PromotionContext - add GetOrInsertVenue method - because it will be used multiple times

 ## Database Immutability